Team (horse): 1998-1999: three-year-old season

-Team's first start at three was the Group I Gran Criterium over 1600 meters, in which he finished second by three-quarters of a length to Señor Juez as the co-favorite at 1.10.
+Team's first start at three was the Group I Gran Criterium over 1600 meters, in which he finished second by three-quarters of a length to Señor Juez as the part of the favorite coupled entry at 1.10.
 After this race, Team was transferred to a new trainer, Pavarini Hector.
 It was also the last time that he was ridden by Arreguy Francisco.
 Team's next race was the Group I Dos Mil Guineas, the first race in the San Isidro Triple Crown and run over 1600 meters on the turf.
-Starting as the 1.15 favorite, Team finished fifth of eleven runners under new jockey Herrera Jacinto Rafael, who also rode him in his next start.
+Starting as the 1.15 favorite, Team finished fifth of eleven runners under new jockey Jacinto Rafael Herrera, who also rode him in his next start.
 Team's last race at three, and the last of his career, was the Group I Gran Premio Polla de Potrillos, first race in the Argentinian Triple Crown and run over 1600 meters on the dirt.
-At odds of 1.50, Team finished second to fellow co-favorite Chevillard by three-quarters of a length.
+At odds of 1.50, Team finished second to Chevillard, part of the favored coupled entry with Team, by three-quarters of a length.

-Race Record
+Race record

+An asterisk after the odds means Team was the post time favorite.